 The idea is simple.
 When the algorithm does its job, we store the calculated pairs $(\mathrm{TPSize}; \mathrm{throughput})$.
 When the first element of the next pair occurs between the two already known neighbor points, we predict the second element in accordance with some interpolation method, for example, even by a linear interpolation.
 The heuristic we apply here is that if actual throughput is too far from the predicted one, and such situation has repeated twice, then the cost function has changed and we have to re-initialize the algorithm.
 Fig. 8 illustrates this feature.

-Entering and exiting the OPTIMIZED mode
+Entering and exiting the OPTIMIZED

-Steps to enter and exit the OPTIMIZED mode are the following:
+Steps to enter and exit the OPTIMIZED

-3. If one of them deviated more than a certain threshold, defined by a configuration parameter, the OPTIMIZED mode is no longer applicable.
+function call) - If one of them deviated more than a certain threshold, defined by a configuration parameter, the

 Overhead of the dynamic thread pool resizing